-Dilation and evacuation is a procedure done after fourteen weeks of pregnancy (dilating the cervix, sometimes with seaweed strips, and surgically removing the fetus).
+Dilation and evacuation is a procedure done after fourteen weeks of pregnancy.
+It involves dilating the cervix, sometimes with seaweed strips, and surgically removing the fetus.
 This type of abortion has similar risk factors for surgical abortions done earlier.
-A woman’s risk factors are increased the farther along a woman is in her pregnancy.
+A woman’s risk factors are increased the farther along she is in her pregnancy.

 EQUIP, ENCOURAGE & EMPOWER HER

-We know that an unplanned pregnancy can be a challenging, scary situation to be in.
+We know that an unplanned pregnancy can be a challenging, scary situation.
 The last thing you need is to feel pressured into making a fear-based decision, rather than a confident one.

-At Waterleaf, we do not financially benefit from our services, we have no financial interest in a pregnancy decision–so there will be no pressure from us!
-We are Pro-Woman and want to do all we can to make sure every woman in our community has all the information she will need to determine what’s best for her life.
+Waterleaf does not financially benefit from our services.
+We have no financial interest in a pregnancy decision.
+There will be no pressure from us!
+We are Pro-Woman and want to do all we can to help.
+Every woman deserves the information she needs to determine what’s best for her.

-Our services are available regardless of income, race or religion and no insurance is required.
+Our services are available regardless of income, race or religion, and no insurance required.

 Contact a member of our experienced team today to schedule an initial consultation.

 Waterleaf Women’s Center does not perform nor refer for abortions, nor administers the abortion pill.